etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * a ClientEnabled object for which the Client is not set will get the current Client of the user (present in the user context).
   * an OrganizationEnabled object for which the Organization is not set will get the current Organization of the user (present in the user context).
-  * a Traceable object: when saved for the first time the created, createdby, updated and updatedby are set.
-When an object is updated then the updated and updatedby are set.
+  * a Traceable object: when saved for the first time, the created, createdby, updated and updatedby are set.
+When an object is updated, then the updated and updatedby are set.

 So, a developer does not need to explicitly set this information in a new or existing object.

+!!!note
-Note for the data access layer to detect that a table supports the above interfaces, the column names (AD_Column.name) need to adhere to specific standards, see  here  for more information.
+    For the data access layer to detect that a table supports the above interfaces, the column names (AD_Column.name) need to adhere to specific standards, see [here](/developer-guide/etendo-classic/concepts/Data_Access_Layer/#property-naming-and-supported-interfaces) for more information.

 ###  Creating a new instance of a Business Object